r3bl-org/r3bl-ts-utils/README.md

 ### `_callIfTrueWithReturn()`

+This is similar to `_callIfTruthyWithReturn` except that it accepts a boolean condition expression.

 This is an interesting control flow expression.
 It is another way to represent an `if statement`.
 Three arguments need to be passed.

-1. The first is the condition variable.
+1. The first is the condition variable which can evaluate to true or false.
 2. The 2nd is the lambda that is executed if the condition holds true.
 The return value of this lamba is returned by the expression.
 3. The 3rd argument is the lambda that's executed if the condition holds false.
 The return value of